key4hep/k4GeneratorsConfig/docs/index.md

 =====================================

-A python based module for the automatic generation of inputfiles for  Monte-Carlo(MC) generators.
+A python based module {cite}`Price:2025fzg` for the automatic generation of inputfiles for Monte-Carlo (MC) generators.

 ```{toctree}